HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - `/cn.fmsoft.hvml.sample/Runner0/CRTN/foo`
 - `/cn.fmsoft.hvml.sample/myRunner/CRTN/3cc8f`

 Here, we use a coroutine token to identify a coroutine.
-We don't use the term coroutine name because with the `load` element we can create multiple coroutine instances of a single HVML program.
+We don't use the term coroutine name because with `load` element we can create multiple coroutine instances of a single HVML program.
 In addition, we can specify a coroutine with some predefined coroutine tokens (usually starting with an underscore), such as:

-- `_main`: Indicates the main coroutine, which is the first coroutine created by the specified walker.
+- `_main`: Indicate the main coroutine, which is the first coroutine created by the specified walker.
-- `_first`: Indicates the first coroutine among existing coroutines.
+- `_first`: Indicate the first coroutine among existing coroutines.
 Note that `_main` will be unavailable after the first coroutine created by the walker exits, but `_first` is always available.
-- `_last`: Indicates the last coroutine among existing coroutines.
+- `_last`: Indicate the last coroutine among existing coroutines.
 Note that `_first` and `_last` point to the same coroutine when there is only one coroutine in the coroutine.

 For the attribute value of `within`, we reserve `_self` as the name of the predefined walker, specifically referring to the current walker.